Our Bi-Cultural Nation

 As a school we honour te Tiriti (the Treaty) through teaching our akonga (students) tikanga (protocol), reo Māori (the Māori language), and mahi toi (the Māori arts).
 Alongside the Māori curriculum, the school also offers other language and cultural pursuits from around the world, thus celebrating in our rich cultural and ethnic diversity.

 We aim to underpin who we are as a school through programmes that support the Māori language and culture curriculum.
-Stepping Up Tikanga me ona reo Māori for senior students (Years 5 - 6) runs every Friday at 10:45am with Whaea Leanne Castle.
-Kapa Haka with Papa Lance (Hoani Waititi Marae), Whaea Michelle Sadgrove and Whaea Leanne Castle runs every Tuesday after morning tea.
+Stepping Up te reo Māori for senior students (Years 5 - 6) runs every Friday with Whaea Lois McIver.
+Kapa Haka with Papa Lance (Hoani Waititi Marae) and Whaea Michelle Sadgrove runs every Thursday after lunch.
 The kapa haka ropu (group) includes children from across the school (Years 1 - 6).
 Teachers are also encouraged to use te reo Māori in their classroom programmes.

 Junior Pasifika Group (Years 1 - 2)